TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-reporting-downloadingsigninactivities.md

 ### **Troubleshooting download issues**

-* If you don't see all the sign-ins for the date range you selected, please note that you can download up to 5000 rows (sorted by most recent) of sign-ins from Azure Portal.
+* If you don't see all the sign-ins for the date range you selected, please note that you can download up to 5000 rows (sorted by most recent) of sign-ins from Azure Portal.<br>
 * If you want to download more, you can use the "Script" option in the Sign-ins blade to download a PowerShell Script and run the same to get the results in .csv format

 ## **Recommended documents**